Where to See Redwoods in Santa Cruz

 Driving distance from Santa Cruz: 23 miles

 • Redwoods Loop Trail: The Redwoods Loop Trail is a 1-mile loop that will take you past some of the tallest trees in the park.
+The main parking area for day-use visitors is located near the trailhead.
 Right along the Redwoods Loop Trail, you’ll encounter the park’s largest redwood tree: The Mother of the Forest.

 3. Wilder Ranch State Park